traja-team/traja/README.rst

-The goal of this package (and this document) is to aid biological researchers, who may not have extensive experience with Python, to analyse trajectories without being handicapped by a limited knowledge of Python or programming.
+The goal of this package (and this document) is to aid biological researchers, who may not have extensive experience with Python, to analyze trajectories without being handicapped by a limited knowledge of Python or programming.
 However, a basic understanding of Python is useful.